lupyuen/lupyuen.github.io/src/mmu.md

 Now we move on to protect the Interrupt Controller...

-# Level 2: Medium Chunks of Memory
+# Medium Chunks: Level 2

 ___(2 MB per Medium Chunk)___